 - Decide whether you have a specific epilepsy syndrome as well

-To come up with answers, your doctor will ask you questions and run tests, like an EEG (electroencephalogram) or MRI (magnetic resonance imaging) to check your brain waves.
+To come up with answers, your doctor will ask you questions and run tests, like an EEG (electroencephalogram) to check your brain waves or MRI (magnetic resonance imaging) to look at the structure of your brain.
 It is also helpful to bring someone that has witnessed the seizures, or to have a video of the seizures in order to classify the seizure type.

 Experts now divide epilepsy into four basic types based on the seizures you're having:

 - Focal epilepsy

 If you have this type of epilepsy, seizures start on both sides of the brain (or quickly affect networks of brain cells on both sides).
 This type of epilepsy has two basic kinds of seizures:

 Generalized motor seizures.
 These used to be called "grand mal" seizures.
 They cause your body to move in ways you can't control, sometimes dramatically.
 Tonic-clonic seizures are one example.
 When it hits, you lose consciousness and your muscles stiffen and jerk.
 Other types you may hear your doctor talk about include clonic, tonic, and myoclonic.

 Generalized non-motor (or absence) seizures.
 They used to be called "petit mal" seizures.
 Some specific types you may hear your doctor mention are typical, atypical, and myoclonic.

 During this type of seizure, you may stop what you're doing and stare into space.
 You may also do the same movements over and over, like smacking your lips.
 These types of seizures are generally called "absence" seizures because it's like the person isn't really there.

 In this type of epilepsy, seizures develop in a particular area (or network of brain cells) on one side of the brain.
 These used to be called "partial seizures."